-The Accelerated Bachelor's to Master's in the School of Psychology and Counseling allows qualified students to earn both a bachelor's and a master's degree within a reduced time frame and at a reduced cost.
-The program is open to students in any bachelor's degree program in the Cambridge College School of Undergraduate Studies.
-It can lead into any master of education degree offered by the Cambridge College graduate School of Psychology & Counseling.
+The Accelerated Bachelor's to Master's in the School of Education & Counseling allows qualified students to earn both a bachelor's and a master's degree within a reduced time frame and at a reduced cost.
+The program is open to students in any bachelor's degree program at Cambridge College.
+It can lead into a master of education in Mental Health Counseling or Psychological Studies degree offered by the Cambridge College graduate School of Education & Counseling.